Marker Logo

 this page online

-in these topic lists: EducationScience & Medicine.
+Topics.
+This historical marker is listed in these topic lists: EducationScience & Medicine.

 Location.
 34° 8.352′ N, 118° 7.583′ W. Marker is in Pasadena, California, in Los Angeles County.
-Marker can be reached from Michigan Avenue south of Del Mar Avenue.
+It can be reached from Michigan Avenue south of Del Mar Avenue.
 Located on the Cal Tech campus, at the Beckman Institute building, west of Beckman Auditorium.
 Touch for map.
 Marker is at or near this postal address: 332 S Michigan Ave, Pasadena CA 91125, United States of America.
 Touch for directions.

-Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Iris Garden (about 500 feet away, measured in a direct line); William Morris Davis, 1850-1930 (approx. 0.2 miles away); Throop Memorial Garden (approx. 0.2 miles away); The First Known Antiparticle (approx. 0.2 miles away); Karman Laboratory of Fluid Dynamics and Jet Propulsion (approx. 0.2 miles away); Hameetman Center (approx. 0.2 miles away); Tournament Park (approx. 0.4 miles away); Hale Solar Laboratory (approx. half a mile away).
+(about 500 feet away, measured in a direct line); William Morris Davis, 1850-1930 (approx. 0.2 miles away); Throop Memorial Garden (approx. 0.2 miles away); The First Known Antiparticle (approx. 0.2 miles away); Karman Laboratory of Fluid Dynamics and Jet Propulsion (approx. 0.2 miles away); Hameetman Center (approx. 0.2 miles away); Tournament Park (approx. 0.4 miles away); Hale Solar Laboratory (approx. half a mile away).
 Touch for a list and map of all markers in Pasadena.

 Polyhedron Fountain and Marker image.
 Click for full size.

-Photographed By Craig Baker, September 29, 2018
+Photographed by Craig Baker, September 29, 2018

-2. Polyhedron Fountain and Marker
+4. Polyhedron Fountain and Marker

 Beckman Auditorium image.
 Click for full size.

-Photographed By Craig Baker, September 29, 2018
+Photographed by Craig Baker, September 29, 2018

-4. Beckman Auditorium
+5. Beckman Auditorium

 m=124162